 Importance: Why Material Handling Matters Today

-Material handling matters today because it:
+Material handling is important because it:

-• Supports efficient workflow and reduced process bottlenecks
+• Supports efficient workflows and reduces bottlenecks

 • Helps prevent workplace injuries related to lifting and movement